scholarslab/gitpractice/Praxis2020.md

 * Crystal: Heart says Jellylorum, brain says Jennyanydots
 * Shane: Based only on my favorite bad movie podcast's episode on the movie, Jennyanydots.
 * Elise: I'm going to go with Grizabella because I love the fallen diva energy, regardless of whether or not she accurately represents me.
+* Savanna: According to a Buzzfeed-style quiz found on the interwebs, I am Skimbleshanks, though after glossing over the wikipedia page on the musical I'm also digging Gus's existential crisis vibe.
+Take this as you will.